jmaher31/jmaher31.github.io/README.md

   -Removed unnecessary web font

-The following steps were taken to optimizepizza.html
+The following steps were taken to optimize pizza.html

 -reduced the number of sliding pizzas to 64 which appears sufficient -changed it so that instead of updating the DOM for each pizza in a loop, the DOM is updated once with all the sliding pizzas